 Photograph: H. Gröhn

-Live science format goes beyond the traditional methods of science communication.
+Live science theatre format goes beyond the traditional methods of science communication.
 New format takes influences from performance art and documentary theater without actually being either.
-Researchers and professional actors operate on stage before live audience together.
+Researchers and professional actors operate together on stage before live audience.
 The performance relies on researched knowledge, but facts are also presented through fiction.
 Knowledge comes to life and can touch the viewer.
-Humor often also enters the picture.
+Also humor often enters the picture.

 Public debate easily turns into a battle over knowledge.
 In the prevailing atmosphere, the research results of social science and humanities are increasingly openly targeted with expectations of utility, disparagement or even hostility.